The Federalist Society

 The Federalist Society is a conservative legal organization that rose to prominence as a powerful network responsible for overtaking the U.S. federal judiciary and state courts.
 Founded during the heyday of Paul Weyrich and Jerry Falwell, the organization serves as a pipeline for conservative attorneys to go on to lifetime federal judgeships, serve in government appointments, and subvert human rights through legal advocacy and originalism scholarship – the very same scholarship cited in U.S. Supreme Court opinions like Dobbs

 Six out of nine SCOTUS Justices — Clarence Thomas, Samuel Alito, John Roberts, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett — are members of the Federalist Society.
 Federal and state judgeships across the country (as well as the judicial and political ecosystems at large) are teeming with Federalist Society members.
 Conservative powerbroker Leonard Leo, the organization’s former vice president and current co-chairman, is largely responsible for the organization’s influence, personally handpicking former President Trump’s SCOTUS nominations.
-Leo operates a “dark money” conservative network and recently acquired a $1.6 billion windfall gain from the Federalist Society’s illegal lobbying.
+Leo operates a “dark money” conservative network and recently acquired a $1.6 billion windfall gain from the Federalist Society’s questionable lobbying.
 The Federalist Society’s capture of the courts created a hospitable environment for major anti-abortion decisions such as Dobbs v.
 Jackson Women’s Health Organization, as well as other human and civil rights cases from affirmative action to healthcare.

 Extremism